WearyMonkey/responsive-table/README.md

 # Responsive Table

 Responsive data tables that work on mobile devices.
-Works by making the table header and left columns sticky while the use can scroll the other columns horizontaly.
+Works by making the table header and left columns sticky while the use can scroll the other columns horizontally.

 ## Demos